Sharuhen: History

 The destruction of Sharuhen was merely the first stage of a new policy of pre-emptive warfare waged by the Egyptians.
 Because the Egyptians of the 17th Dynasty felt deeply humiliated by the 15th and 16th Dynasty rule of the Hyksos (ca. 1650 BCE – ca. 1540 BCE), the Theban dynasty launched an ambitious war, led by Seqenenre Tao, against the foreign king, Apepi, to reclaim lost territory.
 Though his own campaign to expel the Hyksos from Egypt failed, and he himself was killed in battle, his son, Kamose, launched an attack on the Hyksos capital of Avaris.

 It was his much younger brother, Ahmose I, however, who finally succeeded in capturing Avaris, razing it, and expelling the Hyksos rulers from Egypt altogether.

 The profound insult of the foreign rule to the honour and integrity of Egypt could be corrected, and its recurrence prevented, only by extending Egypt's hegemony over the Asiatics to the north and east of Egypt.
 Ahmose I engaged in a retaliative three-year siege of Sharuhen, thereby launching an aggressive policy of pre-emptive warfare.
 The town fell soon after the siege, ending the power of the Hyksos.
-His victories were maintained by his son, Amenhotep I, then continued by Amenhotep's successor Thutmose I, who extended Egyptian influence as far as the Mitanni kingdom in the north and Mesopotamia in the east, pushing the borders of the Egyptian empire further than ever before.
+His victories were maintained by his son, Amenhotep I, Thutmose I, and then continued by the period's greatest expansionist, Thutmose III, who extended Egyptian influence as far as the Mitanni Kingdom in the north and Mesopotamia in the east, pushing the borders of the Egyptian empire further than ever before.

+Sharuhen's name is also inscribed on the Bubastite Portal gate in Karnak that records the conquests and military campaigns c.
+925 BC of Shoshenq I, of the Twenty-second Dynasty.

 Sharuhen is mentioned in the bible in in the description of the allotment of the Tribe of Simeon.